Bayesian Active Learning for Bayesian Model Updating: the Art of Acquisition Functions and Beyond: Numerical Experiments and Engineering Applications

 indicating the stiffness matrix.
 The three mass parameters $m_1\sim m_3$ are assumed to be 1000kg, 1200 kg and 800 kg respectively.
 The three stiffness parameters are assumed to be $k_i=\bar{k}\theta _i$, with $i=1,2,3$ and $\bar{k}=21.6\times 10^6\,\,\mathrm{N}/\mathrm{m}$ being the nominal stiffness.
 The three dimensionless parameters $\theta_1\sim \theta_3$ are the deterministic-but-unknown parameters to be calibrated, of which the prior distribution is assumed to be uniform with supports $\theta _1\sim \left[ 0.1,1 \right] $, $\theta _2\sim \left[ 0.5,5 \right] $ and $\theta _3\sim \left[ 0.5,5 \right] $ respectively.
 The measurement is conducted on the first three natural frequencies to be 11.9191, 26.7954 and 56.5167 respectively, with a Gaussian white measurement noise whose STD is 0.05.
 The energy function is formulated by Eq. \eqref{eq:Defenergyfunction}.

 The algorithm parameters of TBQ are set to be $\epsilon=0.02$, $\varsigma=1$, and $N_\mathrm{MC}=10^4$.
+Each new training point is selected from the candidate sample pool $\mathcal{T}_\mathrm{MC}^{(j-1)}$.
 Initialized with the same 12 training samples, the TBQ algorithm is implemented with each of the four acquisition functions, and resultant posterior samples of the last tempering stage are reported in the first four rows of Figure \ref{fig:ThreeDOFPost}.
 The reference solutions displayed in the last row are generated using TMCMC, with the sample size of each tempering stage set to be $5\times 10^4$.
 It is seen again that all the four acquisition functions produced accurate estimate of the posterior, with the multiple disconnected modes and dependencies among parameters being precisely captured.

 To demonstrate the robustness and efficiency, TBQ equipped with each acquisition function and the TMCMC are implemented for ten times, and the results of model evidence are summarized in Table \ref{table:Result3Dof}.
 The mean estimate by TMCMC can serve as reference solution as the estimator is unbiased and the CoV is smaller than 1\%.
 It is seen that all the four acquisition functions slightly underestimate the model evidence with small variation, but the accuracy is generally acceptable.
 It is also seen that, for this example, the PEUR acquisition function is slightly less effective than the other threes.
 This contradicts the conclusion obtained from the previous examples, indicating that no single acquisition function is the most effective across all problems, and all four developed acquisition functions have their relative merits.